-Once the living quarters and store house of the Germans (tedeschi) in Venice, now a luxury store, the Fondaco dei Tedeschi has a roof terrace offering a view usually only accessible to noble owners of palazzi on the Grande Canal.
+Once the living quarters and store house of the Germans (tedeschi) in Venice, the Fondaco dei Tedeschi roof terrace now offers visitors a view usually only accessible to noble owners of palazzi on the Grande Canal.

 From Riches to Rags to Riches